Rei-SwitchBot/faq/en-us-second-reply/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
-### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Pro Pro Detects a Dirty Anti-Drop Sensor
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Detects a Dirty Anti-Drop Sensor

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.
 1. To determine if your device needs to be repaired or replaced, could you kindly provide the following information?
   1. A screenshot of the cliff sensor error message from the app.
-  2. A video of the Mini Robot Vacuum K10+ Pro Pro Pro announcing, "Please wipe the cliff sensor and restart me somewhere else."
+  2. A video of the Mini Robot Vacuum K10+ Pro announcing, "Please wipe the cliff sensor and restart me somewhere else."

 2. Also, if the repair or replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
 - Purchase channel
 - Order ID
 - Recipient Full Name